 I understand the importance of the Alaskan fishing industry and will continue to fight to protect and enhance our vital industry.

-I am the Chair of Fish & Game Finance Subcommittee, which means I lead the creation of the Fish & Game agency budget.
-Although the entire State of Alaska operating budget has been cut significantly over the past six years, I have worked hard to maintain funding since taking over the Chair position in 2016.
-In recent years, I have been able to add new management projects throughout the state in order to increase fishing opportunities for all fishermen.
-In 2018, I included funding for juvenile King salmon research, which is especially important in light of our recent King salmon fishing seasons.
+I am a member of the Fisheries Committee and Fish & Game Finance Subcommittee, which means I help create the Fish & Game agency budget.
+Although the entire State of Alaska's operating budget has been cut significantly over the past eight years, I have worked hard to maintain funding most recently as a member, and previously as Chair of the Fish & Game subcommittee from 2016-2020.
+In recent years, I have consistently voted against cuts to fishery surveys.

-I have also sponsored and passed three bills pertaining directly to our fishing industry:
+I have also sponsored and passed multiple bills pertaining directly to our fishing industry:

-Lastly, I have worked with the Walker Administration and our entire Federal Delegation - Senators Murkowski and Sullivan and Representative Young - to fight for protection of our transboundary waters from potentially disastrous Canadian mines.
+Lastly, I have worked with the Walker and Dunleavy Administrations and our entire Federal Delegation - Senators Murkowski and Sullivan and the late Representative Young - to fight to protect our transboundary waters from potentially disastrous Canadian mines.